pygrum/karmine/README.md

 ### Commands

-As of March 15 2023, there are 3 commands:
+As of March 15 2023, there are 4 commands:
 - `new`
 - `profiles`
 - `stage`
+- `deploy`

 To get usage info about these commands, type `<command> --help`

-## Karma

-Karma is a bot with backdoor functionality, capable of executing shell commands, and injecting remote binaries into legitimate system processes.
-It communicates over a secure mTLS connection, and supports threaded processing and execution of commands.